Skip to main content

 If a unit exceeds its high threshold/falls below its low threshold, the supplies inside may be at risk unless prompt action is taken.

-If a sensor is in isolation when it goes out of range an alarm will not be triggered.
+If a sensor is in isolation when it goes out of range, an alarm will not be triggered.

-If the sensor is still out of range after the isolation ends, an alarm will appear on the WARP display panel but not on the CAM+ website, nor will contacts be notified.
+If the sensor is still out of range after the isolation ends, an alarm will appear on the WARP display panel, but not on the CAM+ Website, nor will contacts be notified.

 After you resolve the issue, it may take some time for the temperature, humidity, CO2, etc. to come back in range.
-Once it is back in range, it may take up to 5 minutes for the WARP to send data to the cloud and readings to update on the CAM+ website.
+Once it is back in range, it may take up to 5 minutes for the WARP to send data to the cloud and readings to update on the CAM+ Website.

 Your account may be configured to trigger an alarm to inform you that the unit has come back in range.
 If so, the alarm will end with '(Cleared)’, for example, 'High Temperature Alarm (Cleared)'.